 Note: ASM disk groups are always valid recovery areas, as are cluster file systems.
 Recovery area files do not have to be in the same location where data files are stored.
-For instance, you can store data files on raw devices, but use ASM for the recovery area.

 Additional Considerations for Using Oracle Database 10g Features in RAC